Aesir-Automation/SnoogensArenaBeastMasteryHunter/README.md

-# Snoogens Arena Marksman Hunter v1.3
+# Snoogens Arena Beast Mastery Hunter
 ![alt text](https://i.imgur.com/hkIYw42.png)

 A PVP only rotation with a specific focus on Arena, however with full support for Battleground usage.